Test & Treat

 Q: What is the Test and Treat certificate program?

-The purpose of this Test and Treat certificate training program is to prepare the pharmacist to test or screen for and treat minor, nonchronic health conditions within the framework of an established written protocol with a supervising physician in accordance with Florida Law.
+The purpose of this Test and Treat certificate training program is to prepare the pharmacist to test or screen for and treat minor, nonchronic health conditions within the framework of an established written protocol with a supervising physician in accordance with state law.

 This program will prepare the pharmacist to provide point-of-care testing and diagnostic services for minor, nonchronic health conditions that can be managed with minimal treatment or self-care.
 Pharmacists will gain the skills necessary to perform patient assessments and identify appropriate testing and diagnostic procedures to treat the following minor, nonchronic health conditions: